redpanda-data/console/docs/authentication/authentication.md

   google:
     enabled: true
     clientId:
-    clientSecret: # This can be set via the --login.google.clientSecret flag as well
+    clientSecret: # This can be set via the --login.google.client-secret flag as well
 ```

 ## GitHub